-(CNN) -- Here's an in-depth look at the life of former presidential candidate and U.S. Representative Ron Paul.
+(CNN) -- Here's a look at the life of former presidential candidate and U.S. Representative Ron Paul.

 Personal: Birth date: August 20, 1935

 Birth place: Pittsburgh, Pennsylvania